sftcd/openssl/esnistuff/design.md

 (Perhaps an hour or so, not sure - the DNS TTL seems to be set to 3600 anyway).
 With the above command, you need to hit CTRL-D (the "^D" shown above) to exit as is usual with ``s_client``.

+The server side code so far has only been tested on localhost against my client-side code and in a very limited manner.

 This is not well-tested code at this point, it's just an initial proof-of-concept, so **don't depend on this for anything**.